FDA Denies Approval for Lemtrada™ (alemtuzumab) for Relapsing MS

 UPDATED - originally posted December 30, 2013

-The U.S. Food and Drug Administration has denied approval at this time for Lemtrada™ (alemtuzumab, Genzyme, a Sanofi Company) as a therapy for relapsing MS. According to a company press release, the FDA has taken the position that one or more additional clinical trials would be needed for marketing approval of Lemtrada.
+The U.S. Food and Drug Administration has denied approval at this time for Lemtrada™ (alemtuzumab, Sanofi Genzyme) as a therapy for relapsing MS. According to a company press release, the FDA has taken the position that one or more additional clinical trials would be needed for marketing approval of Lemtrada.
 The company plans to appeal the agency’s decision.

 Lemtrada is given by infrequent intravenous infusion – for 5 days initially and for 3 days one year later.
 Details regarding its potential benefits and risks from two phase III trials can be found here.
 Lemtrada is currently approved in Europe, Canada and Australia.